pryv/dev-site/source/customer-resources/pryv.io-infrastructure-procurement.md

 Being able to store data in different locations might even be the reason you're using Pryv.io.
 In systems where Pryv.io coexists with other server components it is important to apply the same logic to all the components - e.g. an SMTP server through which sensitive data transits would have to be deployed in multiple versions across compliance zones as well.
 Pryv offers consulting on the various legal and technical aspects of preserving user privacy and protecting data.

 Keep in mind that the granularity of distribution in this kind of scenario is always the user account.
-In extreme cases a privacy zone might contain data for a single user only.
+In extreme cases a compliance zone might contain data for a single user only.

 ## Business Requirements

-The size and shape of any deployment will be determined by the business requirements that the Pryv.io cluster needs to meet.
-In this section, we aim to show what factors are relevant for designing a Pryv cluster.
+The size of any deployment will be determined by the business requirements that the Pryv.io infrastructure needs to meet.
+In this section, we aim to show what factors are relevant for designing a Pryv.io infrastructure.

 ### Granularity

-Pryv.ios fundamental entity is the user; data is kept vertically and not spread out.
+Pryv.io's fundamental entity is the user; data is kept vertically and not spread out.
 For this reason, the guidelines in this section will ask for requirements to be specified per user.

 ### Data Production